-- There is a severe shortage of licensed teachers in all areas. - Rural areas are difficult to recruit teachers into, due to lower salaries and perceived lack of amenities. - There are few (or no) training programs to get teachers licensed in certain CTE areas. - Graduation of CTE teachers from University programs does not meet the demand for high schools to fill vacant positions. - Salary and benefits for high school and college instructors do not keep pace with that of industry making it difficult to attract an adequate pool, let alone a diverse pool, of applicants.

-Many CTE teachers are isolated in their school districts as they are the only person teaching in that discipline.

-• Searches for new CTE faculty at the post-secondary level have been at all-time lows in the last 1-2 years.
+- There is a severe shortage of licensed teachers in all areas. - Rural areas are difficult to recruit teachers into, due to lower salaries and perceived lack of amenities. - There are few (or no) training programs to get teachers licensed in certain CTE areas. - Graduation of CTE teachers from University programs does not meet the demand for high schools to fill vacant positions. - Salary and benefits for high school and college instructors do not keep pace with that of industry making it difficult to attract an adequate pool, let alone a diverse pool, of applicants. - Many CTE teachers are isolated in their school districts as they are the only person teaching in that discipline. - .
+Searches for new CTE faculty at the post-secondary level have been at all-time lows in the last 1-2 years.

-Check which use(s) of funds in section 135 of Perkins V are supported under this narrative paraprofessionals
+Check which use(s) of funds in section 135 of Perkins V are supported under this narrative

-1. Provide career exploration and career development activities through an organized, systematic framework designed to aid students, including in the middle grades, before enrolling and while participating in a CTE program, in making informed plans and decisions about future education and career opportunities.

-3. Provide within CTE the skills necessary to pursue career in high-skill, high-wage, or in-demand industry sectors or occupations.
+- ☐ 1.
+Provide career exploration and career development activities through an organized, systematic framework designed to aid students, including in the middle grades, before enrolling and while participating in a CTE program, in making informed plans and decisions about future education and career opportunities. -  2.
+Provide professional development for teachers, faculty, school leaders, administrators, specialized instructional support personnel, career guidance and academic counselors, or paraprofessionals - 3.
+Provide within CTE the skills necessary to pursue career in high-skill, high-wage, or in-demand industry sectors or occupations

-4. Support integration of academic skills into CTE programs and programs of study.
+- ≤ 4.
+Support integration of academic skills into CTE programs and programs of study.

-5. Plan and carry out elements that support the implementation of CTE programs and programs of study and that result in increasing student achievement on performance indicators.
-6. Develop and implement evaluations of the activities carried out with funds under this part, including evaluations necessary to complete the local needs assessment and the local report.
+≤ 5.
+Plan and carry out elements that support the implementation of CTE programs and programs of study and that result in increasing student achievement on performance indicators.

+⊆ 6.
+Develop and implement evaluations of the activities carried out with funds under this part, including evaluations necessary to complete the local needs assessment and the local report. - ☐ Not Applicable
-Not Applicable